demisto/content-docs/docs/concepts/demisto-sdk.md

     demisto-sdk upload -i Pack/myPack -z
     ```

-   This will zip, upload and install the pack `myPack` in the preset XSOAR server's Marketplace.
+   This will zip, upload and install the pack `myPack` in the preset server's Marketplace.

-   **When uploading to the Marketplace, the command will overwrite any pack which already exists in the XSOAR server.
+   **When uploading to the Marketplace, the command will overwrite any pack which already exists in the server.
    In order to avoid mistakes, a prompt will appear asking you to approve the upload.**

 For additional information see [here](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/upload/README.md#upload).

 ### zip-packs

-Use this command to generate zipped packs and upload them to the Marketplace in Cortex XSOAR.
-Be sure to set up the `DEMISTO_BASE_URL`
-and the `DEMISTO_API_KEY` prior to running this command in order to establish a connection between `demisto-sdk` and the XSOAR server.
+Use this command to generate zipped packs and upload them to the Marketplace in Cortex XSOAR or Cortex XSIAM.
+Be sure to set up the required [environment variables](#environment-variable-setup) prior to running this command in order to establish a connection between `demisto-sdk` and the XSOAR or the XSIAM server.

 #### Examples and Use Cases